sniclasj/milestone-one-2.0/README.md

 ## Technologies Used

-- Git - used for version control
+- Git - used for version control -
-- GitHub - used to secure my code online
+- GitHub - used to secure my code online -
-- Gitpod - used as the cloud-based IDE
+- Gitpod - used as the cloud-based IDE -
-- GitHub Pages - used to deploy the site
+- GitHub Pages - used to deploy the site -
-- amiresponsive - used for the mockup image
+- amiresponsive - used for the mockup image -
-- HTML - used to write the code for the website
+- HTML - used to write the code for the website -
-- CSS - used to style the website
+- CSS - used to style the website -
-- Bootstrap - used to create a grid structure for the website
+- Bootstrap - used to create a grid structure for the website -
-- Font Awesome - used to add icons to the website
+- Font Awesome - used to add icons to the website -
+- CSS Root Variables - used to represent colours in style.css -

 ## Testing